 Tour Copenhagen on a Budget

-Copenhagen receives millions of visitors each year and many of them marvel at the many attractions that are on view in this beautiful city.
+Millions of visitors come to Copenhagen each year and many marvel at the many attractions in this beautiful city.
 Whether you are a group of friends or an active family, you can enjoy Copenhagen on a budget.
 Copenhagen has many exciting places you can visit free of charge.
 There are also many parks where you can enjoy a day on the grass.

-Here are some of the most popular spots you can visit free of charge:
+Here are some of the popular attractions that are free of charge:

-The National Museum located at Frederiksholms Canal near the Danish Parliament offers free entry Tuesdays to Sundays from 10 am to 5 pm.
-The Museum is closed on Mondays.
-This museum houses artefacts from many lands.
+The National Museum, located at Frederiksholms Canal near the Danish Parliament, offers free entry Tuesdays to Sundays from 10 am to 5 pm and is closed on Mondays.
+It houses artefacts from many lands.
 Learn about the Vikings, Egyptian mummies, the Sun Chariot and much more.
-The Museum’s website mentions an interesting exhibition – an original hash stall from the popular area of Christiania.
+The Museum’s website lists an exhibition many will find intriguing – an original hash stall from the popular area of Christiania.

-Speaking of Christiania, visit this infamous area any day of the week.
-Christiania’s history goes back to 1971.
-Squatters took over an abandoned military base and made it their home.
-This commune is like nothing you will see anywhere else in Denmark and is known for its illegal drug trade.
-You will have a memorable experience when you visit Christiania.
-This is home to more than 900 residents who have carved out a community with interesting residential buildings, cafes, workshops, etc. The area near the lake is picturesque and you will see the well-known and loved Christiania bikes with a parent transporting members of the family in the cargo area.
-No cars or cameras are allowed and you are advised to follow the rules and regulations when you enter this unique location.
-The thought-provoking sign above the entrance reminds you that when you enter Christiania, you are leaving the EU.
+Visit the infamous area of Christiania, any day of the week.
+Christiania’s history dates back to 1971 when squatters took over an abandoned military base and made it their home.
+The area is known for its illegal drug trade and is like nothing else you will see anywhere else in Denmark.
+More than 900 residents have created a community with unique residential buildings, cafes, workshops, etc. The area near the lake is picturesque.
+Look out for the Christiania bikes as they go by with a parent transporting family members in the cargo area.
+No cars or cameras are allowed, and the thought-provoking sign above the entrance indicates that when you enter Christiania, you leave the EU.

-Amalienborg Palace, home of Danish Queen, Margrethe and her husband, Prince Henrik is another popular tourist attraction.
+Amalienborg Palace, Amalienborg Palace, home of Danish Queen, Margrethe, is another popular tourist attraction.
 From the front of the building, you will meet one of the Queen’s guards faithfully at his post or on patrol in the courtyard.
 There are four identical buildings situated near the waterfront with scenic views of the Opera House just across the water.
 Walk over the new bridge, which connects the area with Christianshavn.

-Feel like touring a park and enjoying the scenery without paying a kroner?
+Would you like a trip to Copenhagen’s oldest park?
 Then visit Bakken (Dyrehavsbakken) located just outside of Copenhagen.
 Bakken is Denmark’s oldest park.
-You pay only for the rides, so just walk in and experience the lively atmosphere.
+You pay only for the rides, so walk in and experience the lively atmosphere.
 Watch the visitors having fun on rides (try some if you want to) and enjoying various goodies.
-Take a walk through the green, beautiful surroundings.
-Bring a picnic basket and catch up on the latest gossip with your friends.
+Walk in the green, beautiful surroundings, bring a picnic basket and catch up on the latest gossip with your friends.

 Spend a day touring free attractions and save a bit of money in your pocket.